FOREWORD

 campaign, and its success is

-The Dungeon Master is pivotal, of course, but the players are just as
+all participants.
+The Dungeon Master is pivotal, of course, but the players

-actors and actresses in the fascinating drama which unfolds before them.
+primary actors and actresses in the fascinating drama which unfolds before

-conduct will greatly affect the flavor and tempo of the campaign.
-Accordingly,
+their conduct will greatly affect the flavor and tempo of the campaign.

 should do their best to further